dopeboy/dopeboy.github.io/_posts/2016-12-24-render-link-gmail-outlook-icloud.md

 ---
 layout: post
-title: Rendering a HTML link across Gmail, Outlook, and iCloud mail
+title: Rendering an HTML link across Gmail, Outlook, and iCloud mail
 ---

 I came across an interesting bug recently that had me scratching my head for awhile.
 A client of mine wanted his web application to send emails to users.
 The body of the email would contain links.